 And other schemes, permanently, during my whole stay there!
-Can’t forget this Indian guy who tried to get my credit card number… At the end of the day, you’re completely tired mentally.
+Can’t forget this Indian guy who tried to get my credit card number… At the end of the day, you’re completely tired mentally, you always have to pay attention to the various scams in the capital of Rajasthan.
 But let’s try to focus on the city.
 Jaipur is a relatively new city on an Indian scale.
 It was built during the 18th century, and the old city is surrounded by a big wall.

 The other unmissable spot in Jaipur, the Amber fort, which is a UNESCO world heritage site.
 Actually not exactly in Jaipur, but 15 kilometers (10 miles) away.
 The Amber fort was built on a hill in 1592, and it was the residence of the Rajput maharajas and their families.
 The fort, constructed of red sandstone and marble, is laid out on four levels.
 You’ll need some time to visit it, and being a popular spot, you won’t be alone… You’ll also notice that there are elephants there, carrying some tourists from the the bottom of the fort all the way down, to the entrance in the heights of the hills.
 Use your legs to go all the way up, you’ll stay active without even noticing.
 Elephants there are mistreated, so do not ride them!
 On the way to the fort, ask your tuktuk driver to stop and admire the Jal mahal, also called the Water palace.
-Obviously it’s not possible to visit, but it’s nice for the pictures!
+Obviously it’s not possible to visit it since it’s in the middle of the water, but it’s nice for the pictures!

 There’s also the City Palace, in the heart of the city.
 It’s actually a complex of various palaces, courtyards and gardens, and it’s the seat of the maharaja of Jaipur.
 The city palace was built between 1729 and 1732, and also attracts many visitors.
 It’s 500 rupees (6.50€) to get in for the tourists, 130 (1.70€) for the locals.